A Heptalemma for Quantum Mechanics: Where do Copenhagen, Everett, and QBism fit?

-In the taxonomy of our heptalemma, we argue that the Everettians reject measurement realism.
-Particularly, they reject it in the second way discussed above.
-Measurement outcomes are facts for the Everettians; indeed, all possible measurement outcomes are.
-But this means that there is no single outcome for which one can have well-defined probabilities.
-Indeed, probabilities are not properly part of Everettianism.
-What is real in this view is the universal wavefunction and its unitary evolution.
+In the taxonomy of our heptalemma, we think the Everettians are best understood as rejecting measurement realism.
+Since all possible outcomes equally occur in the Everettian multiverse, albeit in different branches, there isn't a fact of the matter as to which particular outcome actually results from a given measurement.
+At most, Everettians could say that \emph{all} of those outcomes are facts.
+But then there is no single outcome for which one can have well-defined probabilities.
+Indeed, probabilities are not straightforwardly part of Everettianism.
+On this picture, Everettians reject measurement realism in the second way discussed above.
+What is real according to the Everett interpretation is the universal wavefunction and its unitary evolution.
 As in Quantum Darwinism, measurement is an add-on, which is \textendash{} strictly speaking \textendash{} not part of the physics except insofar as one should address how measurement can be understood to be part of the physical dynamics.
 Making contact with probabilities and with the Born rule is a research project for Everettians and has been approached from a variety of perspectives including decision theory (Deutsch 1999, Wallace 2012) and so-called self-locating probability (Saunders 1998, Sebens and Carroll 2018).